LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

    The analysis pipeline can then be executed with the implemented algorithm.
 The collected measurement data is automatically processed and analysed to extract characteristic parameters of the permanent magnets.

 This process covers all the essential functionalities required for a comprehensive characterisation of permanent magnets.
-These are previously described in the Use cases \ref{use-cases} chapter.
+These are previously described in the use cases in chapter \ref{use-cases}.
 The developed framework not only offers a cost-effective and flexible hardware solution, but also enables customisation of the analysis algorithms to meet the requirements of different research projects.